t-markey/paid-promotions-delete/README.md

 2. Test with audio files
 3. Read from a video file and work
 4. Save time markers for bounds of promotion
-<del>5.
-Compile List of keywords to search for ("Discount", "Coupon Code", "Our friends at so and so.."</del>
+5. <del>Compile List of keywords to search for ("Discount", "Coupon Code", "Our friends at so and so.."</del>
-6. turn .txt list of keywords to python list
+6. <del>Turn .txt list of keywords to python list </del>
 7. Pull video down from streaming site
 8. Cropping part of a video out .( native fast forward from streaming service maybe?)
 9. Make a traditional ad blocker